bergerda1/PiFaceRecognition/README.md

 ### Run Face Recognition
 Run recognize_face.py to detect faces in a live stream, create embeddings of detected people and compare with the embeddings that have already been recored and labeled.
 Read more detailed instructions within the code file.

+## Use without Edge TPU
+The python scripts also work without Edge TPU.
+In each file there is a variable "ifEdgeTPU_1_else_0" that can be set to 0.